 Further from this in the middle few years at OCF, since the inception of xCAT2, he has gained extensive experience in supporting customers with their needs in the HPC arena, and further from that provided several patches to allow xCAT to work in customer environments; these patches in turn have been accepted by the xCAT team.
 This has allowed him to gain the success of several high-level projects within OCF.
 The biggest achievement was being part of the xCAT development team working on getting deb based operating systems supported, such as ubuntu and debian.
 This is now actively being maintained by the xCAT2 developers for their IBM Power platforms, and Lenovo Systems X.

 As part of the knowledge of the vast provisioning systems, he has gained experience in several customer applications including Fluent, Abaqus, StarCD, MpCCI, GTPower, NAMD.
 This in-turn allows him to quickly support customers with any problems that arise.
 In order for these applications to run successfully he has used several resource managers and schedulers depending on customer needs such as Torque, SGE, Slurm, PBSPro, MOAB.

-In his spare time he likes to keep up to speed with several flavours of Linux, reading technology news around the HPC arena and maintaining several codes in the android community.
+In his spare time he likes to keep up to speed with several flavours of Linux, reading technology news around the HPC, Ubuntu and Raspberry Pis.
 From the social aspect, he is now an avid runner, represents the Steel City Striders and Hillsborough and Rivelin Running Club at various races.